 Cooking the sticky rice:

-Add 2 cups of water in Instant Pot inner pot.
+- Add 2 cups of water in Instant Pot inner pot.
 Put the trivet in there.
 Rinse the sticky rice in water briefly.
 Drain off water.
-Place the rice in heat-proof glass or stainless steel bowl.
-Add 1 1/2 cups water to cover the rice.
+Place the rice in a heat-proof glass or stainless steel bowl.
+I recommend stainless steel or aluminum as they conduct heat better than glass.
+Add 1 1/4 cups water to cover the rice.
+Give it a quick stir and make sure all rice is submerged in water.
 Place this on top of the trivet.
-Close the lid, steam release handle to sealed.
-Press pressure cook and set to high pressure and use -/+ to set the time to 15 minutes
+Close the lid, steam release handle to sealing.
+Press pressure cook and set to high pressure and use -/+ to set the time to 30 minutes

 Making the coconut sauce:

-While the sticky rice is cooking, pour the coconut milk in a saucepan, add sugar and pandan leaves in.
+- While the sticky rice is cooking, pour 1 cup of the coconut milk in a saucepan, add sugar, salt, and pandan leaves in.
 Let it gently simmer for about 5 minutes or until the sugar dissolves.
-Do not boil the coconut milk.
-Remove the pandan leaves and use your spoon to squeeze out last few drops of coconut milk from the leaves if any
+Do not boil the coconut milk, it will curdle.
+Remove the pandan leaves (if using) and use your spoon to squeeze out last few drops of coconut milk from the leaves if any

 Cutting the mango: